juicejuice/homeassistant_redback/README.md

 ## Installation

-Install the repository through HACS by adding a custom repository or by manually copying the `custom_components/redback` folder into your `custom_components` folder.
+Install the repository through HACS (it should appear in the list of available integrations) or by manually copying the `custom_components/redback` folder into your `custom_components` folder.

 ## Configuration

-The component is configured through the user interface.
+Once you have installed the component, it should be available for configuration through the user interface.

 To setup the integration, got to Configuration -> Integrations, and search for Redback Technologies.